The Relationship of Gustav Klimt and Egon Schiele, As Told by Their Drawings

 As the co-founder and first president of the Vienna Secession, Gustav was in a position to develop his personal, eclectic and often fantastic style without interference.
 Despite many critics being unfond of the highly controversial subject matter of his work, Gustav Klimt turned out to be a widely influential artist whose pale nudes, allegorical gardens and erotic content served as the basis for many painters that came after him.

-Comparing Their Art and Overall Drawing / Painting Styles
+Comparing Their Visual Art and Overall Drawing / Painting Works

 Although their work is decidedly different in both appearance and effect, Klimt and Egon Schiele shared a mutual admiration for each other’s talent.
 This mutual appreciation was not even threatened by the fact the two were thirty years apart in age, which is certainly a significant gap.